bozsahin/ccglab/README.md

 This is Common Lisp code.
 If you already have an ANSI Common Lisp, it can work with it too.

-Current version is 3.3, use <code>(which-ccglab)</code> in your system to find out whether you've got the latest.
+Current release is shown in the 'release' section above.
+Use <code>(which-ccglab)</code> in your system to find out whether you've got the latest.

 <em>SOFTWARE REQUIREMENTS:</em>